ARSadri/RobustGaussianFittingLibrary/README.md

 A Library for Robust Gaussian Fitting using geometric models in presence of outliers.
 Currently, this library support only two core algorithms, FLKOS for finding the average of Gaussian, and MSSE for finding the scales.
 The intention is to provide more methods and convenient solutions.

 ## Prior knowledge: Rough estimate of structure size
-In robust segmentation, the main assumption is that the Gaussian we are looking for has the majority of data points.
-If it doesn't, it turns the problem into a clustering problem.
-Exceptionally, if the structure does not have the majority of data and the outliers do not form a structure (which is a huge constraint, this reduces the problem back to segmentation where the structure size is smaller than half.
+In this robust model fitting method, the main assumption is that, the Gaussian we are looking for, has the majority of data points.
+If it doesn't, this turns the problem into a clustering problem.
+If the structure does not have the majority of data and the outliers do not form a structure, this reduces the problem back to segmentation where the structure size is smaller than half of data.

-If the structure size cannot be guessed, you can follow MCNC which uses co-variance of data points to sample from structure density.
+If the structure size cannot be guessed, you can follow MCNC which uses covariance of data points to sample from structure density.
 However, if that seems hard to implement, you can just run the method with many structure sizes and fuse the models by taking Median of them.
 IMHO these are the most efficient and yet accurate methods.

 ## Compilation into shared library
 Run the following command to generate a shared .so library: